Welcome to the world of Greek culture, architecture and archaeology.

 Erechtheion is a Classical Greek Temple with many unusual façades.

-known, so the Erechtheion has been somewhat overshadowed in celebrity
+are better known, so the Erechtheion has been somewhat

-eventual broadcast (worldwide) to raise the profile and status of this
+for eventual broadcast (worldwide) to raise the profile and status

-and throws open debate that could shake established
+of the temple and throws open debate that could shake